ucsb-cs48/w19/_lab/lab05.md

    | 4pm-stock-trading_REVIEWS    | 5pm-pet-life_REVIEWS                 |

    (You may add a .gitignore if it makes things more convenient, but its optional)

+   Add the reviewee from the team you reviewed as a collaborator.
+They will add everyone else on that team.

 2. In that repo, add a file called <tt>{{page.num}}_reviewer.md</tt>.
 In this file, write a summary of your findings during the review.